 Driverless car competitors:

 Waymo is a self-driving car project started by Google in 2009.
-As of 2019, they have been allowed to transport passengers in California.
+As of 2019, it has been allowed to transport passengers in California.
 Here’s hoping that Uber will catch up.

 When it comes to ride-hailing, Lyft is Uber’s main competitor.
 Lyft had 23 million users as of January 2018.
 And as of September 2018, Lyft had also reached a major milestone — 1 billion rides.

-While Lyft still hasn’t completed as many rides as Uber, they are quickly catching up.
+While Lyft still hasn’t completed as many rides as Uber, it is quickly catching up.
 In 2018, Lyft’s revenue reached $2.16 billion, which was more than double when compared to the previous year.
 And according to the Uber revenue statistics, Uber’s revenue increased by only 43% in 2018 when compared to the year before.

 It is hard to say which one is cheaper, as the price varies depending on the location, taxes, delivery fee and service fee (applicable for DoorDash only).

 Lastly, according to the official Uber statistics from its websites, we can say that the company has more employees and greater scope.
 So, we can assume that Uber has more gigs for drivers compared to DoorDash, though supposedly DoorDash drivers earn more money.

 When Uber was first launched, the company revolutionized ride-hailing as we know it.
 Uber changed the market so much that there is now a new term for the process — uberization.

 Alas, all good things must come to an end.
 Uber now has many competitors as well as a history full of controversies that have prompted users to delete the app for good.